The Costs of Buying a House For First Home Buyers

 Choose a house design that’s no more than what you need.
 That means ditching unnecessary rooms and features, including scaling down or modifying an existing design.

-Choose a budget-conscious design.
-G.J.
+Choose a budget concious design.
+GJ.
 Gardner Homes has a range of Express home designs and packages specifically designed to look good without hurting the hip pocket.

-Get tough on modifications and variations.
+Get touch on variations and inclusions.
 Go with a standard design you like and choose standard options.